noawasfound/HTB_TO_NOTION/README.md

 ---

-🚀 HTB to Notion - Project Abandoned
+# 🚀 HTB to Notion - Project Abandoned

-📌 Description
+## 📌 Description
 This project aimed to automate the integration of Hack The Box (HTB) machines and modules into Notion via their official API.
 The idea was to fetch data from HTB machines and Academy modules and store them properly in a Notion database.

-❌ Why Was the Project Abandoned?
+## ❌ Why Was the Project Abandoned?
-After multiple tests, it turned out that Hack The Box has restricted or removed access to its public API.
+After multiple tests, it turned out that **Hack The Box has restricted or removed access to its public API**.
 The previously used endpoints no longer work, making it impossible to automate data retrieval.

-🔍 Issues Encountered:
+### 🔍 Issues Encountered:
-HTB's official API is inaccessible (404 or access denied).
+- HTB's official API **is inaccessible** (404 or access denied).
-No updated documentation for a valid API.
+- No updated documentation for a valid API.
-Automated scripts are blocked by HTB.
+- Automated scripts are blocked by HTB.
-Web scraping is possible but fragile and unreliable.
+- Web scraping is possible but fragile and unreliable.

-🔄 Alternative Solutions
+## 🔄 Alternative Solutions
 If you're still looking for a way to integrate HTB into Notion, here are some alternatives:

-Manual Entry: Copy-paste key information into Notion.
+1. **Manual Entry**: Copy-paste key information into Notion.
-Web Scraping: Possible but hard to maintain.
+2. **Web Scraping**: Possible but hard to maintain.
-Wait for a New API: HTB might reopen its API in the future.
+3. **Wait for a New API**: HTB might reopen its API in the future.
-Explore Other Platforms: Some HTB competitors have more open APIs.
+4. **Explore Other Platforms**: Some HTB competitors have more open APIs.

-📌 Project Status
+## 📌 Project Status
-🚨 Abandoned - No Longer Functional 🚨
+🚨 **Abandoned - No Longer Functional** 🚨

-This repository remains online for archival and reference purposes, but the script no longer works.
+This repository remains online for archival and reference purposes, but the script **no longer works**.

-✉️ Contact
+## ✉️ Contact
 If you find a new API or a viable solution, feel free to submit a pull request or reach out!